sigasi/sigasi_insights/content/faq.md

 If you're using a remote desktop client based on [NoMachine](https://www.nomachine.com/) and have difficulties with the graphics, the previous settings can also help.

+## LD_LIBRARY_PATH or LD_PRELOAD issues

+Note that certain environment variables like `LD_LIBRARY_PATH` and `LD_PRELOAD` in your environment may break Sigasi Studio.

+The initialisation scripts of some third-party tools set these variables to incompatible values.
+When this is detected by Sigasi Studio, the log file contains `The LD_LIBRARY_PATH has been set to: ...
+Note that this may cause side-effects`.

+If Sigasi Studio fails to open the editor, state machine and block diagrams, or the documentation view, check that these variables are either undefined or empty.
+If they are not, try to start Sigasi Studio from the command line as follows:

+`LD_LIBRARY_PATH="" LD_PRELOAD="" /path/to/sigasi`

 ## Where can I find the log file?